ploki/yanapack/README.md

 #### Control words
  - __DOT__: pop an element from the stack and output its magnitude
  - __.__: DOT alias
- - __IF__: jump to the word following the next ELSE word if popped value is 0
+ - __IF__: jump to the word following the next ELSE word if the magnitude of the popped value is 0
  - __ELSE__: jump to the word following the next THEN
  - __THEN__: do nothing
  - __BEGIN__: do nothing